marcospontesjunior/marcospontesjunior/README.md

 ###
 I have completed up to the 8th semester of my Engineering degree.

 I am passionate about analyzing data, extracting insights, and using them to solve problems.
-With professional experience in administrative work, I am currently in the process of transitioning my career to the Data area..
+With professional experience in administrative work,  I have been studying Data to improve my skills and enhance my work.

-In constant study Data, and all the projects in this repository represent my evolution.
+In constant study, and all the projects in this repository represent my evolution.

 <strong>Connect with me on my 👇</strong>
 ####